egabor/mvcvm-swift-file-templates/README.md

 # 🚧 README is not finished yet.

 # iOS Swift File Templates for Xcode using <img src="assets/Rx_Logo_M.png" alt="Feel the power of RxSwift." width="24" height="24"> RxSwift, RxCocoa and RxDataSources

 ## About this project

 ## Dependencies

+The templates are using some reactive libraries such as [RxSwift](https://github.com/ReactiveX/RxSwift), [RxCocoa](https://github.com/ReactiveX/RxSwift/tree/master/RxCocoa) and [RxDataSources](https://github.com/RxSwiftCommunity/RxDataSources).

 ## Usage